-It is now more imperative than ever to settle this issue.
+It is now more urgent than ever to settle this issue.
 The governance framework of CARICOM cannot be out of sync with the evident commitment of governments and people around the region to move the Community from the level of mainly inter-governmental cooperation to the level of true integration.

-We cannot fulfill our destiny within the Caribbean, while the Caribbean Court of Justice is confined to its original jurisdiction.
+We cannot fulfill our destiny within the Caribbean, while the Caribbean Court of Justice (CCJ) is confined to its original jurisdiction.

-Who could justify before the Dr. or Norman Manley, that 44 years after our political independence, the vestiges of an external court still remain in our judicial system?
-Is there still doubt that we have the persons of character, learning and ability in the Caribbean to be judges of a court of final adjudication in our own legal affairs?
+Who could justify before the Doctor or Norman Manley, that 44 years after our political independence, the vestiges of an external court still remain in our judicial system?